Snownee/Lychee/docs/recipe.md

     | item_in  | the item in player's hand | [Ingredient](general-types.md#ingredient) \| [Ingredient](general-types.md#ingredient)[] |
     | block_in | the block being used      | [BlockPredicate](general-types.md#blockpredicate)                                        |

-    Since 3.9: `item_in` can accept an ingredient list with 2 ingredients.
+    `item_in` can accept an ingredient list with 2 ingredients.
 The second one is the item in the off hand.

 ??? example